 Jimmy Conrad, 2015

 Barring some unexpected arbitration ruling, Blatter is gone for good.
 I don’t think that his ban solves anything, though.
-FIFA doesn’t operate in just one country or continent, and pro soccer is too popular and too lucrative for the organization to face real pressure to reform.
+FIFA doesn’t operate in just one country or continent, and pro soccer is too popular and too lucrative for the organization to face real pressure.
 I can’t imagine Lionel Messi boycotting a World Cup or Coca-Cola withdrawing its sponsorship.
 I’m still going to drink Coke products, wear Adidas gear, and use Visa cards.
 And play FIFA 16.

 Sweeping reform is probably unrealistic but I’d like to see FIFA make certain changes.